cube-drone/blog2025/hugosite/content/posts/2025/neverender/index.md

 date = 2025-06-15T12:00:00-07:00
-categories = ["music", "art", "media"] tags = ["anime", "justice"]
+categories = ["music", "art", "media"] tags = ["anime", "justice"] image = "./dp1.png"
+description = "This stunning music video has startling parallels with an anime opening from the 80's."
 +++

 So, this released a few years back: